edgio-docs/edgio-docs/src/guides/performance/cdn_as_code.md

 - Proxy requests to upstream sites
 - Send redirects from the network edge
-- Render responses on the server using Next.js, Nuxt.js, Angular, or any other framework that supports server side rendering.
+- Render responses on the server using Next.js and Nuxt.js <!--, Angular, or any other framework that supports server side rendering. -->
 - Alter request and response headers
 - Send synthetic responses
-- Configure multiple destinations for A/B testing

 ## Prerequisites {/*prerequisites*/}